Satellite-Based-Crop-Classification/messis/README.md

 ### Train on Server with GPU

-- Start Training Job: `sh server-messis-lightning.sh`
+- Start Training Job: `nohup sh server-messis-lightning.sh`

 When you want to stop the job, you can kill the entire process group: